TrustedFirmwareWebsite/website/_pages/faq.md

               For details of the governance model, please visit the [about->join](https://www.trustedfirmware.org/join/) page of this website and click on the downloadable current version of the Charter.

               Please email [enquiries@trustedfirmware.org](mailto:enquiries@trustedfirmware.org) for any questions regarding membership.
+          - title: Where can I find the rules around TSC participation and voting?
+            content: |
+              This is found in the Project Charter.
+Please visit the [about->join](https://www.trustedfirmware.org/join/) page of this website and click on the downloadable current version of the Charter for details.

+              Please email [enquiries@trustedfirmware.org](mailto:enquiries@trustedfirmware.org) for any questions regarding membership.
           - title: Is there a clear role and responsibility for Linaro?
             content: |
               Linaro is a Platinum Member of the Trusted Firmware project and provides governance, hosting and other services.